There are several ways to use filters and action hooks in WordPress. Probably the most common way is to copy a code snippet into your theme’s

 - You will now see a new plugin called “My picu” in your WordPress Admin under “Plugins”.
 Activate that plugin.

-As of now, it doesn’t do anything yet, because all the relevant code parts are commented out or not active.
+As of now, it doesn’t do anything yet, because all the relevant code parts are commented out, which means they are not active.

 To activate a filter, you have to remove the double slashes (